Lynx (ATV): Lynx CS/VP11

-A 4x4 assault vehicle variant with independent suspension unit are fitted with mission equipment for transportation, logistics, and medical evacuation.
+A 4x4 assault vehicle variant with independent suspension unit is fitted with mission equipment for transportation, logistics, and medical evacuation.
 The 4x4 variant can be carried internally by a medium-lift helicopter and weighs 1.2 tons.
 The medical variant can accommodate two medical personnel (including the driver) and carry up to three wounded soldiers by built-in stretchers.
-CS/VP11 can work as an unmanned ground vehicle (UGV), controlled remotely without the driver onboard.
+CS/VP11 can work as an unmanned ground vehicle (UGV), controlled remotely without the driver on board.

 Lynx CS/VP15

 CS/VP15 is the quad bike variant of the Lynx ATV family.

 Lynx CS/VP16

 Lynx CS/VP16 is a 6x6 all-terrain amphibious vehicle with unmanned ground vehicle (UGV) capability.
 CS/VP16 is the third generation Lynx ATV derived from the second generation CS/VP4 chassis.
-CS/VP16 features a lightweight multi-purpose chassis that is partly influenced by the previous Lynx project, with new features including a new engine of 100 hp, new independent wheel suspension units, and a remote control weapon station.
-Various weapon module can be mounted in the aft section of the vehicle, including plate-protected personal carrier, self-propelled howitzer, self-propelled 82mm gun-mortar, 120mm mortar carrier, multiple launch rocket system, 23mm revolver gun-missile system, and 40-mm autocannon.
-The driver is situated on the front-left behind the engine compartment, while the co-driver/weapon operator is located to the right of the driver.
-The weapon module can be controlled from co-driver's seat, or remotely from a distance.
+CS/VP16 features a lightweight multi-purpose chassis that is partly influenced by the previous Lynx project, with new features including a new hybrid engine of 100 hp, new independent wheel suspension units, and a remote control weapon station.
+Various weapon modules can be mounted in the aft section of the vehicle, including a plate-protected personnel carrier, self-propelled howitzer, self-propelled 82 mm gun-mortar, 120 mm mortar carrier, multiple launch rocket system, 23mm revolver gun-missile system, and 40-mm autocannon.
+The driver is situated on the front left in front of the engine compartment, while the co-driver/weapon operator is located to the right of the driver.
+The weapon module can be controlled from the co-driver's seat or remotely from a distance.
 The whole vehicle can be controlled remotely via unmanned operation mode.

+At International Defence Exhibition (IDEX) 2025, the CS/VP16B was showcased by the Chinese military industry.
+CS/VP16B features autonomous control functions and hybrid propulsion.
+The hybrid powertrain allows a maximum range of 200 km with a purely electric range of 20 km.
+Multiple sensors are fitted to support the self-driving function, with a maximum speed of 50 km/h.